-Now it is fairly common for women to achieve their educational goals and establish a career path before they consider having children.
-It often takes years to obtain these goals and this occurs during the most fertile period: ages 15 - 30.
-Often women will consider having a child between the ages of 35 – 45 and by then, her fertility has already starting to decline.
+Today it has become increasingly common for women to achieve their educational goals, find a partner, and establish a career path before they consider having children.
+It often takes years to obtain these goals--years which include a woman's most fertile period from age 15-30.
+Women who begin trying to concieve between the ages of 35 – 45 will have to face the fact that their fertility has already started to decline.
 In previous blogs, I have discussed the fact that after age 40, fertility declines precipitously, and have described treatment options for this age group.
 But what about women seeking pregnancy after 45?
 What are the treatment options available?
 How risky are these pregnancies?

 Here are the top 10 facts about pregnancy after 45: